 This healthy cranberry sauce takes 15 minutes to make and is great to make ahead of time!
 It's bursting with fresh cranberries and orange juice and is naturally sweetened for a lower sugar side made for any fall menu.

 Is homemade cranberry sauce healthy?

 Traditionally, homemade cranberry sauce is made with about 1 cup of granulated sugar.
 By most people's standards, that wouldn't be considered "healthy" although I do think homemade is a better (less processed) option in general.

 Today, I'm sharing a low sugar cranberry sauce option with you, naturally sweetened with pure maple syrup.
-No refined sugars here!
+It's full of fresh cranberries and oranges for a fresh, bold flavor.

 What makes this healthy cranberry sauce so good